Best Steak Kabob Recipe (Baked or Grilled)

-Thank you McCormick® for sponsoring this Brazilian Steak Kabobs post.
+Thank you McCormickยฎ for sponsoring this Brazilian Steak Kabobs post.
 All opinions are my own.

-How to Make Steak Kabobs
+WATCH: How to make Steak Kabobs

 Brazilian Steak Kabobs on a plate.